sudo-decryptic/sudo-decryptic.github.io/_posts/2022-07-23-steelmountain.md

 ## Introduction
-Steel Mountain refers to the data security firm where the protagonist Eliot tried to break into in the TV show Mr. Robot.
+Steel Mountain refers to the data security firm where the protagonist Eliot broke into in the TV show Mr. Robot.
 Opening a browser to this machine shows a simple html website showing a picture of the employee of the month.
 Looking at the source code of the web page we get the answer to the first question: `<img src="/img/BillHarper.png" style="width:200px;height:200px;"/>`